Clansman (military radio): UK/VRC 353

 A vehicle-mounted VHF FM transceiver built by Marconi Space and Defence Systems.
 The frequency range and channel separation is the same as the 351/352 with output power settings up to 50 W. Antenna systems are provided to provide improved performance in semi-static situations such as an elevated broadband vertical dipole mounted on an 8-metre mast.
 The VRC 353 is also capable of data transmission and when used in conjunction with an add-on unit (Digital Master Unit) provides a medium level secure speech network.

 The VRC 353 was notable as the only set in the Clansman family to partially employ thermionic valves - a single conduction-cooled tetrode as the transmitter power amplifier which is always in use even at the minimum 100mW power output, and two wired-in pentodes as RF amplifiers in the receiver section.
 It is often asserted that this was done to provide protection against Electro Magnetic Pulse (EMP) damage arising from a nuclear weapon strike, but was in fact necessary (at the time of design) in order to meet the required specification for dynamic range and adjacent channel performance.

 UK/PRC 346

 A portable backpack or vehicle mount VHF to UHF transceiver built by Raytheon.
-The frequency range is 30Mhz to 390Mhz.
-AM and FM modes enabling compatibility with airborne units.
+The frequency range is 30 MHz to 390 MHz.
+AM and FM modes enabling compatibility with airborne units in the 118 MHz - 149.975 MHz and 225 MHz - 390 MHz aircraft radio bands.
 Unusually for a military radio, it can also work in duplex modes.
 Power settings are 2 watts on low power and 7 watts on high.
 It has interfaces for GPS.